Cheesebaron/cheesebaron.github.io/_posts/2020-08-18-old-mvvmcross-and-android-10.md

 2. Curl up in a ball
 3. Cry 😭

 Sorry, wait, no. Thats not it!
-These are the steps.
+Upgrade MvvmCross!
+But, if you really cannot upgrade then try these steps.

 1. Grab latest [MvxLayoutInflater](https://github.com/MvvmCross/MvvmCross/blob/develop/MvvmCross/Platforms/Android/Binding/Views/MvxLayoutInflater.cs)
 2. Create your own implementation of `MvxContextWrapper` which uses 1.